junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "How big of a 'might' are we talking about?"
 Dean can't help asking.

-"Just, *might*."
+"Just, *might*.
+Like a hunch, you might say."
 Castiel says, dimming all the lighting inside the car, including the ones blinking as he speaks.

 "Alright, guess I'll have to live with that."
 Dean wraps his jacket around him to keep himself warm from a Midwest night in November -- they are probably somewhere in Indiana now, if not reach Wisconsin already.
 The car windows slide closed by themselves.
 Warm A/C is turned on.